arielgee/Sage-Like/.misc/tasks.md

 	* handle situation where setting if modified while panel is down
 * support without preference: consider preference for no dialog animation (.slideDownPanel transition)
 	* transition-duration from 300ms to 0.1ms
+* in panel.onKeyDownBody(): can I use PropertiesView.close() to close all/any of the PropertiesView panels?			=> NO
+* in leatest Fx ver the discoveryView (PageDataByInjection, _injectCode) works differently, no 'Unable to access current tab' line. => executeScript not rejecting: open Bug 1639529
 ---

 ## Now
+* UI density, font name and font size do not impact the dialogs
 ---

 ## Next
-* in leatest Fx ver the discoveryView (PageDataByInjection, _injectCode) works differently, no 'Unable to access current tab' line
-* in panel.onKeyDownBody(): can I use PropertiesView.close() to close all/any of the PropertiesView panels?
 * disabling a big tree with all folders are open is realy heave on the fps
-* UI density, font name and font size do not impact the dialogs
 * when the messagesView is one the blue listView icon is moved to the left if the list has a scrollbar
 * a better word for 'Easy' in 'Feed check method' pref.
 * consider '@media (prefers-color-scheme: dark)' for sidebar